-- Limit commercial and retail uses to Woodmont Avenue on the ground floor. - Create a neighborhood park adjacent to the Bethesda Elementary School.
+- a.
+Land Use - Limit commercial and retail uses to Woodmont Avenue on the ground floor. - Create a neighborhood park adjacent to the Bethesda Elementary School.
 The site currently includes play courts and a playground (see Section 2.6, Parks and Open Space).